duncanmcelfresh/kidney_solver/README.md

 The optional flag `-r` can be used to solve on a copy of the graph with vertices relabelled in descending order of out-degree plus in-degree, which may result in a smaller IP model.
 To set a time limit of LIMIT seconds, use `-t LIMIT`.

+If the cycle formulation or PICEF is used, failure-aware matching with uniform edge failure probability can be performed with `-p EDGE-SUCCESS-PROB`.

 ###Calculating Core Size
-The optional flag '-m' can be used to find all optimal solutions (the core), rather than just one.
+The optional flag `-m` can be used to find all optimal solutions (the core), rather than just one.
 This takes slightly longer than calculating only one optimal solution.

-If the cycle formulation or PICEF is used, failure-aware matching with uniform edge failure probability can be performed with `-p EDGE-SUCCESS-PROB`.

 ###Examples